-Although it is not required, I highly recommend that you either audio or video record each of your negotiations, especially those that are graded.
-Reviewing the recording is the best way to learn from the exercise.
-This is also the only way to protect yourself if a partner should claim you said or did something unethical during the exercise.
-You do not need to send me a copy of the recordings but if you would like me to review any I'd be happy to do so.
-(Please make sure the other party is informed if you decide to record a negotiation).
+Although only once is required, I highly recommend that you either audio or video record each of your negotiations, especially those that are graded.
+Reviewing a recording is one of the best ways to learn from an exercise.
+This is also the only way to fully protect yourself if a partner should claim you said or did something unethical during an exercise.
+You do not need to send me a copy of the recording(s) but if you would like me to review any I'd be happy to do so.
+(Make sure the other party is informed if you decide to record a negotiation.)

-6. Attendance:
+5. Attendance:

 Attendance is critical for this class.
-Most (but not all) Tuesdays you will be doing Negotiation Exercises out of the classroom and attendance will not be taken.
+Most (but not all) Tuesdays you will be doing Negotiation Exercises out of class and attendance will not be taken.
 Most Thursdays we will review the exercise from that week and discuss the technique and theory that you will thereafter be expected to apply in your future negotiations.
-Attendance is taken only on days we have class scheduled, and since we usually only meet once a week . . .
+Attendance is taken only on days we have Zoom class scheduled or if there is an assignment given in lieu of class.
+Since we usually only meet once a week you . . .

-YOU CANNOT HAVE MORE THAN 3 ABSENCES WITHOUT PENALTY.
+CANNOT HAVE MORE THAN 3 ABSENCES WITHOUT PENALTY.

 Each day missed, starting with the 4th absence, will result in a .10 reduction in one's final grade.
-Except for our first Lab period on Tuesday 1/29, when we will negotiate in class, the other days that are designated as a "LAB" period on the schedule are reserved for you to negotiate if you wish to.
-PLEASE KEEP this class time on TUESDAYS clear of other appointments, so as to always have this time to negotiate AND in case of schedule changes or if makeup classes.
-I will always be available for questions about an exercise during Tuesday class times so feel free to call.
+(Exceptions will be made for grave injury or illness.)
+Our first Lab period on Tuesday, 9/1/2020 we will first meet together on Zoom, then in breakout groups.
+After that, other days that are designated as a "LAB" period on the schedule are reserved for you to negotiate if you wish to.
+PLEASE KEEP this class time TUESDAYS clear of other appointments, so as to always have this time to negotiate AND in case of schedule changes or for makeup classes.
+I will always be available for questions about an exercise during Tuesday class times so feel free to call me with any questions then.

-7. Classroom Behavior:
+6. Classroom Behavior:

 Behavior in class and during the negotiation exercises must conform to the Honor Code: "Law students are expected to uphold the standards of professional conduct that are reflected in this Code, which includes obligations to be honest, [and] to act in a manner that is civil toward others...."
 (Introduction, SIU School of Law Honor Code.)
-Any student who is not civil will be asked to leave the classroom and will be counted absent for that day.
+Any student who is dishonest or not civil will be asked to leave the classroom and will be counted absent for that day.